Art and Design

 As they progress, students will be encouraged to think critically and develop an in-depth understanding of art and design, from the past and present.
 They will learn how art and design both reflect and shape our history, and contribute to the culture and creativity of our world.

-We value contemporary art and design practices very highly at Blenheim High School and engage with them as much as possible.
+Contemporary art and design practises are highly valued at Blenheim High School and are implemented as much as possible.

 Gallery education is also an important part of what we do.
 In addition to our own trips, we encourage pupils to visit galleries independently.
 Those who do, often benefit highly; they are inspired, and what they see informs their work.
 We also offer a wide range of extra-curricular activities, including portfolio support for Key Stage 4 and 5 students.